MichaelCurrin/learn-to-code/Scripting languages/R/README.md

 #### Interactive mode

-In the shell terminal, you can open an interactive _R_ console like this.
+In the shell terminal, you can open an interactive _R_ console like this using uppercase or lowercase letter.

 ```sh
 $ r
 >
 ```

-_Note: The above works fine in Bash, but ZSH sees `r` as `Rscript` so doesn't not work as expected._

 Enter comamnds in the console.
 For example, text with and without the print command.